-Captive portals are a web page that guest WiFi users must interact with prior to being given internet access on a WiFi network at a physical location.
+Captive portals are web pages that guest WiFi users must interact with prior to being given internet access on a WiFi network at a physical location.
 They can be used for gathering guest profiles, thus building guest databases that will unlock guest insights to power your marketing campaigns.

-These captive portals provide the free access to WiFi in restaurants, coffee shops, and retail locations.
+These captive portals provide guests free access to WiFi in restaurants, coffee shops, and retail locations.

 Captive Portal Examples

 Captive Portals or WiFi landing pages are a great way to promote your restaurant or retail locations.
-Some of the most engaging landing pages may include enticing design elements and opt in fields to build customer insights, databases, and to grow your business with marketing automation.
-Below are some examples of captive portals:
+Some of the most engaging landing pages may include enticing design elements and guest opt-in fields to build customer databases that ultimately unlock guest insights that are used to power marketing automation campaigns.
+Below are some captive portal examples:

 From a user’s point of view, the captive portal is simply the login page, or authentication page, in the web browser to gain access to the wireless network on a public hotspot.

-Captive portals allow marketers to build detailed customer profiles or ask customers to do certain things, such as liking your Facebook page, before they gain full access to the internet.
+Captive portals allow marketers to build detailed customer profiles or ask guests to do certain things, such as liking your Facebook page, before they gain full access to the internet.

 The Bloom captive portal lets business owners choose what appears on their WiFi landing page from a list of functions such as: